 Since February 2022, Janina Weber has been student assistant in the Aesthetics and Ethics of Attention SNSF-PRIMA research project, led by Susanne Schmetkamp.

-She began her BA in Modern History and Philosophy in September 2018 and is currently working on her bachelor’s thesis on the philosophy of human-animal relations in World War I.
+She began her BA in History and Philosophy in September 2018 and is currently working on her bachelor’s thesis on the philosophy of human-animal relations in World War I.